Help & Contact

 - operated by any air carrier, travelling on any reasonable air route from an airport that is within a reasonable distance of the airport where the passenger is located to their destination, and transportation to the other airport.

-A Denial of Boarding is within Condor’s control but required for safety purposes (See Air Passenger Protection Regulations – Definitions and Interpretation 1 (1)): www.gazette.gc.ca/rp-pr/p2/2019/2019-05-29/html/sor-dors150-eng.html where the cause of the Denial of Boarding is required by law in order to reduce risk to passenger safety and includes required by safety decisions made within the authority of the pilot of the aircraft or any decision made in accordance with a safety management system as defined in subsection 101.01(1) of the Canadian Aviation Regulations but does not include scheduled maintenance in compliance with legal requirements.
+A Flight Disruption is within Condor’s control but required for safety purposes (see Canadian Regulations – Definitions and Interpretation 1 (1): http://www.gazette.gc.ca/rp-pr/p2/2019/2019-05-29/html/sor-dors150-eng.html) where the cause of the Flight Disruption is required by law in order to reduce risk to passenger safety and includes required by safety decisions made within the authority of the pilot of the aircraft or any decision made in accordance with a safety management system as defined in subsection 101.01(1) of the Canadian Aviation Regulations but does not include scheduled maintenance in compliance with legal requirements.

-In accordance with the Canadian Regulations, Condor will aim to provide alternate travel arrangements that are comparable to those on the original ticket in case of a Denial of Boarding.
-If the alternate travel arrangements provide for a higher class of service than the original ticket Condor may not request supplementary payment for the price difference.
+In accordance with the Canadian Regulations, Condor will aim to provide alternate travel arrangements that are comparable to those on the original ticket.
+If the alternate travel arrangements provide for a higher class of service than the original ticket, Condor may not request supplementary payment for the price difference

 1.3 Denial of Boarding